 His documentary films We Shall Remain: Tecumseh's Vision and Into the Deep: America, Whaling & The World, an exploration of one of America’s first global industries, aired on PBS in 2009 and 2010.
 His 2014 work, Enquiring Minds: The Untold Story Of The Man Behind The National Enquirer, examined the history of The National Enquirer and its publisher, Generoso Pope, Jr.

 In 2015, he directed American Ballet Theatre: A History and Debt of Honor: Disabled Veterans in American History for PBS.
 His latest film, The Pilgrims, premiered in November 2015.
 Through a mix of re-enactment and expert interviews, Burns uncovers the riveting, true story of the men and women of the Mayflower and the harrowing events that unfolded in their first decade in Massachusetts.
 Burns is at work on several new projects, including films on the Chinese Exclusion Act, the VA, and Oliver Sacks.
-His 2017 documentary, Driving While Black, explores the role of automobiles in the lives of African Americans in the early 20th century, the VA, and Oliver Sacks.
+His 2017 documentary, Driving While Black, explores the role of automobiles in the lives of African Americans in the early 20th century.

 - Morning Joe: Ric Burns on "Debt of Honor" and how society views veterans